catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 .. note::

-  Catalyst flavors are named 'cX.cYrZ', where X is the "compute generation", Y is the number of vCPUs, and Z is the number of gigabytes of memory.
+  Catalyst Cloud flavors are named 'cX.cYrZ', where X is the "compute generation", Y is the number of vCPUs, and Z is the number of gigabytes (GB) of memory.

 Choose a Flavor ID, assign it to an environment variable, then export for later
 use: